lanbaoshen/mcp-jenkins/README.md

 The Model Context Protocol (MCP) is an open-source implementation that bridges Jenkins with AI language models following Anthropic's MCP specification.
 This project enables secure, contextual AI interactions with Jenkins tools while maintaining data privacy and security.

+## Authentication

+For enhanced security, use Jenkins API tokens instead of passwords:
+1. In Jenkins, go to your user profile → Configure → API Token
+2. Generate a new token and use `--jenkins-token` instead of `--jenkins-password`

 ## Cursor Demo
 ![cursor demo](https://github.com/user-attachments/assets/ba954a67-e9ca-4d38-b962-19fb8856bdde)